 I lead a research group studying antimicrobial drug resistance (AMR) in bacteria.
 We use molecular genetics, biochemistry and functional genomics techniques to identify and characterise AMR mechanisms in key human pathogens, their mobilisation, and their control.
 We then use this information to combat the problem of AMR by developing interdisciplinary research collaborations.

 We have pioneered proteomics-based technologies for the identification of AMR proteins in clinical samples and we are pioneering the use of proteomics to improve the ability of whole genome sequencing to predict antimicrobial susceptiblity (e.g. Wan Nur Ismah et al., (2018) Antimicrob Agents Chemother).
 We have helped investigate the potential for sensing AMR via volotile profiling (e.g. Smart et al., (2019) J Pharm Biomed Anal; Hewett et al., (2020) Antibiotics).
 We are also involved in a project led by Physicist Dr Massimo Antognozzi (University of Bristol) to develop novel sensors that can rapidly determine antimicrobial susceptibility in individual bacteria from clinical samples.
-This project was a recipient of the global Longitude Prize Discovery Award in 2017 and has spun out a company, Vitamica Ltd.
+This project received a global Longitude Prize Discovery Award and has spun out a company, Vitamica Ltd.

 We lead the One Health Selection and Transmission of Antimicrobial Resistance (OH-STAR) consortium.
 Working with Prof Alasdair MacGowan and Drs Maha Albur and Fergus Hamilton (North Bristol NHS Trust) and Drs Philip Williams and Martin Williams (University Hospitals Bristol & Weston NHS Foundation Trust), we are using whole genome sequencing to survey urinary E. coli and all Gram-negatives from bloodstream infection (e.g. Findlay et al., (2020) J Antimicrob Chemother).
 Our aims include monitoring ecological shifts resulting from local prescribing policy changes, informing empiric prescribing and IV/oral switch for sepsis, and understanding the transmission and selection of resistance in a clinical setting (e.g. Cheung et al., (2021) Antimicrob Agents Chemother).